vevenom/vevenom.github.io/_pages/about.md

 ## 📜 Updates

+[May 2025] I am proud and happy to be listed among outstanding reviewers at [CVPR 2025](https://cvpr.thecvf.com/Conferences/2025/ProgramCommittee). 😁

 [May 2025] [SCANnotate++](https://stefan-ainetter.github.io/SCANnotatepp/) :sparkles: Free high-quality CAD model and pose annotations for the ScanNet++ v1 dataset for you supervised models!
 Verified by humans :neckbeard: but created automatically :space_invader: with our SCANnotate++ method.
 To be presented at CVPR 2025 Workshop -- Synthetic Data for Computer Vision.

 [March 2025] [PyTorchGeoNodes (PGN)](https://vevenom.github.io/pytorchgeonodes/) will be presented at CVPR2025 :boom: We also added some procedural Gaussian Splatting to PGN, check it out!